ngjunsiang/laymansguide-src/season4/issue046/issue046.md

 **Previously:** Humans can distinguish 120 dB of loudness, which means the loudest perceivable sound is a million times louder than the softest perceivable sound.
 CD audio provides 16 bits of information per sample, sufficient to provide 96 dB.
 Humans have a hearing range from 20 Hz to 20 kHz.
 CD audio is sampled at 44.1 kHz.
 Uncompressed audio thus requires 705,600 bits per second, or 86 kB/s.

-Lots of numbers in the last issue, and you don’t need to remember any of them, but those numbers were necessary to demonstrate some fundamental facts about data and information: We need a heck lot of data to produce images and audio that doesn’t sound distorted!
-And this is closely tied to the limits of our eyes and ears.
+Lots of numbers in the last issue, and you don’t need to memorise any of them, but those numbers were necessary to demonstrate some fundamental facts about data and information: We need a heck lot of data to produce images and audio that doesn’t sound distorted!
+And this is closely related to the limits of our eyes and ears.

 ## Why are the images and audio files on the internet so much smaller?